The Truth Behind How Detox Programs Prepare You for Going to Treatment Afterward

 Therapy doesn’t work when the patient’s mind and body are contaminated with drugs and alcohol.
 So, the first step is to cleanse his or her system of pollutants.
 Once all traces of drugs and alcohol are removed, he or she can be cured of all the illnesses resulting from addiction.
 Thus, detox prepares the patient for treatment.

 The biggest obstacle for a drug or alcohol addict on the road to recovery is the withdrawal symptoms.
-They begin soon after he or she stops taking the drug and can only be reduced by proper medication.
-Depending on the severity of the addiction, the withdrawal symptoms can be divided into the following groups:
+This causes a problem with drug and alcohol detox.
+They began soon after he or she stops taking the drug and can only be reduced by proper medication.
+Depending on the severity of the addiction, the withdrawal symptoms can be divided into the following three groups:

 While rarely fatal, these symptoms can make life unbearable.
 If the craving for the drug is not suppressed, then it will not take long for the patient to relapse.
 This is why natural detox or self-detox is not recommended.

-The detox process begins as soon as the patient checks into a detox center in NJ.
+The drug and alcohol detox process begins as soon as the patient checks into a drug and alcohol detox center in NJ.
 The process has two primary goals.
 The first is to keep the withdrawal symptoms under control and the second is to prepare the patient for the treatment.

 At the same time, the patient is given nutritious food and drinks to replenish the minerals and vitamins he or she has lost and to expedite the detox process.
 The patient is also told to rest so his or her body gets plenty of time to recover from the damage caused by the drug.

-The drug used for detoxification depends on the type of addiction.
+The drug used for drug and alcohol detox depends on the type of addiction.
+At SOBA medication-assisted treatment drug rehabs New Jersey, we use Perscription drugs to treat addictions for some of our clients.
 Suboxone and methadone are used for opiates, such as heroin, morphine, and oxycodone.
 Acamprosate, disulfiram, and naltrexone are used for alcohol addiction.
 Baclofen and desipramine are used for addiction to stimulants, such as nicotine, cocaine, and methamphetamine or meth.
 Meth is one of the most popular illegal stimulants among drug addicts.
 This extremely addictive drug destroys brain tissue and causes brain damage.

 • Suboxone: Given to patients with opiate addiction, Suboxone is a mixture of buprenorphine and naloxone.
 Buprenorphine is an opiate agonist, which means it behaves like an opiate drug but to a much lesser degree.
 Naloxone is an opiate antagonist, which means it blocks the effects of opiates.
 This drug reduces a patient’s craving for a drug while preventing the risk of an overdose, and is, therefore, used in a tapering plan.